 Does the cure for your gritty, itchy eyes lie at the bottom of a mug?
 Not necessarily, experts say.

-So if you don’t sip caffeinated drinks now, your dry eyes are probably not a good reason to start.
+So if you don’t already sip caffeinated drinks, having dry eyes is not a good reason to start.

 And what about the idea that caffeine could dehydrate you because it makes you pee more?
 Would that make it bad for dry eye?
 While it’s a common theory on the web, the evidence doesn’t back it up.
 But if you want, you can drink water along with your coffee or tea to make sure.